 Ms. Caudill’s characters live in worlds where the boundaries of reality are slightly fluid, where a seemingly ordinary man can howl at the moon, and the monsters of the night walk in daylight and wear ordinary faces.
 She is a fan of the inner hero, of the strength that comes from meeting a challenge head on and exceeding one’s own expectations.
 She writes the kind of characters she always wanted to read-true heroes who strive to do what is right and necessary, despite the opposition and their own fears.
 She hopes her work can inspire others to live up to their potential, and reach for the dream that seems beyond their grasp.

 Her own adventures have been mostly tame compared to those of her characters, but she draws inspiration from her background and an assortment of jobs for her writing.
 She grew up in the foothills of Tennessee, in the shadows of the Great Smoky Mountains, which will always be the home of her heart.
 As an adult, she moved with her husband to Cincinnati, Ohio where they raised two children.
 She spent time working as a delivery person, a daycare teacher, a factory worker, a knife salesman and a greenhouse specialist, before joining the healthcare profession.
 She has seventeen years under her belt working with the public as an optician.
 She also has studied fencing and kenpo ju-jitsu, which have come in handy drafting action scenes.

-She graduated from Southern New Hampshire University with a degree in Creative Writing and English in the spring of 2016, and is currently revising a novel, which she hopes to finish and self-publish by the end of the year.
-Samples of her short stories are available on this site and on her Goodreads page.
+She graduated from Southern New Hampshire University with a degree in Creative Writing and English in the spring of 2016, and just finished her first novel, Virtual, which is now available on Amazon for Kindle.
+Samples of her short stories are available on this site.
 When not writing or reading, she spends time with her husband, and enjoys hiking, gardening, and watching favorite movies and TV shows.